trpc-group/trpc-cpp/docs/en/trpc_protocol_streaming_service.md

 * Implement the business logic of the RPC service.
 * Call the RPC service on the client.

 The steps for setting up a tRPC stream RPC service are similar to those for setting up a single RPC service.
-Below, we will explain how to set up a stream RPC service using examples of the Client-Server scenario and the Client-Router-Server scenario.
+Below, we will explain how to set up a stream RPC service using examples as follows:

+* Client-Server scenario scenario
+* Client-Router-Server scenario (abbreviation for forward service).

 ### Client-Server scenario